JPoziemski/DRAW/README.md

 $ ./build.sh
 ```

-**Before running the container place input data in the ```input``` directory.** To run the container execute the run_docker.sh script as below.
-Directories input, ```config_files``` and ```output``` persist data generated and used by Docker.
+**Before running the container place input data in the input directory.** To run the container execute the run_docker.sh script as below.
+Directories ```input```, ```config_files``` and ```output``` persist data generated and used by Docker.
 Ports 2000 i 5000 are published to the host machine.
-Container is running in interactive mode for user to see running processes.
-It will open a GUI application to fill in configurations and visualizations server, which will rise after the end of the analysis.
+Container is running in the interactive mode for user to see running processes.
+Execution of the script will open a GUI application to fill in configurations and visualizations server, which will rise after the end of the analysis.
 ```console
 $ ./run_docker.sh
 ```